-In December 2011, RCBC Securities ("RSEC") initiated the filing of a criminal case for falsification against its former agent, Mary Grace V. Valbuena ("Valbuena"), who carried out certain questionable transactions with her own personal clients.
+In December 2011, RCBC Securities, Inc. ("RSEC") initiated the filing of a criminal case for falsification against its former agent, Mary Grace V. Valbuena ("Valbuena"), who carried out certain questionable transactions with her own personal clients.
 Since then, RSEC has filed additional criminal and civil cases, including charges of violations of Batas Pambansa Blg.
 22 ("BP 22"), against the aforesaid former agent.
-On November 17, 2016, the Metropolitan Trial Court of Makati City, Branch 66, convicted Valbuena of the crime of BP 22.
-Valbuena proposed to pay RSEC ₱30.00 million, payable in five years, in settlement of all the claims against her, which RSEC refused.
+On 17 November 2016, the Metropolitan Trial Court of Makati City, Branch 66, convicted Valbuena of the crime of BP 22.
+Valbuena proposed to pay RSEC P 30.00 million, payable in five years, in settlement of all the claims against her, which RSEC refused.
 Valbuena's appeal is now submitted for resolution, without prejudice to any settlement between the parties.
-On November 5, 2018, Valbuena was acquitted in one of the cases filed by RSEC because of the client's refusal to testify in favor of RSEC.
-The P8 million being claimed by RSEC from Valbuena was already expensed in the previous years.
+On November 27, 2017, the Regional Trial Court of Makati, Branch 141, issued a Decision denying Valbuena's appeal.
+Thereafter, Valbuena filed a Motion for Reconsideration, which was likewise denied by the same court on April 2018.
+Valbuena subsequently filed a Petition for Review with the Court of Appeals to question the said decision and order of the Regional Trial Court.
+RSEC has filed its Comment/Opposition to the said Petition for Review.
+The Office of the Solicitor General has likewise filed its Comment/Opposition.
+At present, we are awaiting the Court of Appeal's action on Valbuena's Petition for Review.